What the Walking Dead taught me about the future of consumer loyalty

 Because low levels of loyalty make audiences more susceptible to competitive advances from other providers, or – as with our media choices – increases the likelihood that they will actively seek alternatives.

 High levels of loyalty, however, can raise the threshold at which I might otherwise become susceptible to competitive messaging, and might also mitigate against past or future undifferentiated experiences.
-High loyalty will forgive friction, or disappointment, and stops me switching when I’m price-sensitive.
+High loyalty will forgive friction or disappointment, and stop me from switching when I’m price-sensitive.